University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Read_QC/read-qc.md

  * Overrepresented sequences
  * Adapter Content

 Generally, `fastp` performs comparably to `trimmomatic` but is faster.
+Do you think `fastp` has performed better for this dataset than `trimmomatic`?
 `fastp` is able to deal better with 2-colour Illumina data and the corresponding poly-G "issue" observed at the 3' end of reads.